guidovini/cv/README.md

 `xelatex {your-cv}.tex`

-In my case it would be:
+In my case it should be:

-`xelatex resumen.tex`
+`xelatex resume.tex`

 This will produce a pdf file with the same name.